 The Accessibility Resource Center (ARC) works with qualifying students to ensure access to all programs and services by establishing reasonable accommodations for students with qualifying disabilities or other learning barriers.
 Current documentation of a student’s disability or learning barrier is required and must be approved by the ARC prior to accommodations being issued.
 Documentation requirements and additional information can be found at www.tctc.edu/ARC.
 Accommodations cannot be retroactively applied to previous courses or course content prior to the determination of accommodations by the ARC.

 Students with disabilities must self-identify and are encouraged to fill out the online Initial Request for Services form at www.tctc.edu/ARC or schedule an appointment with a staff member in the ARC to review the student’s individual situation.
 This review process should happen as early as possible, preferably before the first day of classes.
-Students may schedule an appointment by contacting the ARC at 864-646-1563, or visiting the ARC in the Miller Hall room 137 (Pendleton Campus) or by visiting the front desk at the Anderson, Easley or Oconee campuses to schedule an appointment at that campus location.
+Students may schedule an appointment by contacting the ARC at 864-646-1563, or visiting the ARC in the Student Support suite in the Student Success Center (Pendleton Campus) or by visiting the front desk at the Anderson, Easley or Oconee campuses to schedule an appointment at that campus location.

 Tri-County Technical College complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.